DataBiosphere/data-portal/content/privacy/privacy/privacy.md

 If you wish to exercise your rights, you can contact the UC Privacy Official identified below.

 You may choose not to visit or use UC Sites or participate in HCA Data Portal Services.
 If you choose not to share your Personal Data with UC or UC-approved third parties for HCA Data Portal Services your site usage will not be tracked and you will not be able to login to view controlled-access data.
-You will still be able to view and access open-access data..
+You will still be able to view and access open-access data.
 You may choose to set your web browser to refuse cookies or to alert you when cookies are being sent.
 If cookies are turned off the portal and browser will continue to function however Google Analytics tracking will not function.

 ### 11. Questions and Complaints; UC Privacy Official

 If you have questions or complaints about our treatment of your Personal Data, or about our privacy practices more generally, please feel free to contact the UCSC Privacy Official: <mailto:gdpr@ucsc.edu> or <mailto:privacy@ucsc.edu>.

 **Effective Date**: This statement is effective as of 09/14/2020.